-New Terminal for St. Louis Lambert International Airport (MO) Concept Planning or Development The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+New Terminal for St. Louis Lambert International Airport (MO) Concept Development or Planning The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on five primary criteria: safety and security in travel, efficiency impact, multimodal impact, economic impact, and project readiness.
 Based on the criteria, the following project addresses regional freight needs and is considered a highest priority for the region.

 PROJECT NEED St. Louis Lambert International Airport (STL) in St. Louis is the largest and most utilized airport in Missouri.
 It consists of two separate terminals that are not currently connected.
 A study recently conducted by WSP, a global engineering professional services firm, reveals several challenges with the current configuration being able to meet today's needs and accommodate future growth at the airport.
 Separate surveys recently completed by members of the general public also indicate an interest in improving the terminal experience at the airport, with 52% preferring a single terminal.
 The WSP study looked at existing issues and 2040 needs, and concluded that Terminal 1 has surplus space, but is functionally obsolete.
-The use of two St. Louis Lambert International Airport Terminal 1 MISSOURI LOCATION Unincorporated St. Louis County between Berkeley and Bridgeton ESTIMATED COST \$2.8 billion OWNER City of St. Louis St. Louis Lambert International Airport CONTACT Rhonda Hamm-Niebruegge Director St. Louis Lambert International Airport (314) 426-8000 PROJECT FUNDING \$335 million has been secured for the enabling projects and will be paid through airline rates and charges.
-As of late April, 2024, negotiations with the airlines were nearing completion to fund the design and additional enabling projects, which would bring the total funding approvals to \$950 million.
-Selling of bonds repaid by airline fees, existing passenger facility charges added on to airline tickets, and federal funds are among the ways additional funding could be secured for the project.
+The use of two St. Louis Lambert International Airport Terminal 1 LOCATION Unincorporated St. Louis County between Berkeley and Bridgeton ESTIMATED COST \$3 billion (Partially Funded) OWNER City of St. Louis St. Louis Lambert International Airport CONTACT Rhonda Hamm-Niebruegge Director St. Louis Lambert International Airport (314) 426-8000 PROJECT FUNDING It is anticipated funding for the enabling projects will be secured through airline rates and charges.
+In August 2024, \$650 million was authorized for engineering work.
+Selling of bonds repaid by airline fees, existing passenger facility charges added to airline tickets, and federal funds are among the ways additional funding could be secured for the project.